MrDaveKnight/BashVaultAgent/README.md

     <password> {{ WEBDB::password }} </password>

-  Would be replaced by this line in the app config file
+  Would be replaced by this line in the application's config file

     <password> tiger </password>